-Returns A (datas, hiddenimports) pair that should be assigned to the datas and hiddenimports, respectively.
+Returns A (datas, hiddenimports) pair which should be assigned to the datas and hiddenimports globals respectively.

-For libraries, such as pytest or keyring, that rely on plugins to extend their behaviour.
+For libraries, such as pytest or keyring, which rely on plugins to extend their behaviour.

 Pytest uses an entry point called 'pytest11' for its extensions.
 To collect all those extensions use: